Jaggayya: Political career

 Jaggayya was active in politics right from his student days and was allied with the socialist group within the Congress party.
 When the group was disbanded, he joined Jayaprakash Narayan's Praja Socialist Party, but returned to Congress in 1956, heeding the call of Jawaharlal Nehru.
 In 1967, he was elected as a member of the fourth Lok Sabha, the lower house of the Parliament of India from the constituency of Ongole on a Congress Party ticket.
 He was the first Indian film actor to be elected as a member of parliament.

 Literary achievements

 He translated Nobel laureate Rabindranath Tagore's Geetanjali and multiple poems into Telugu under the name Ravindra Geetha.
 He also translated Tagore's play "Sacrifice" into Telugu under the name Balidaanam.
 He also co-founded Manasvini Charitable Trust to honor the film literature of Acharya Aatreya.
 The lyrics of all the film songs written by Athreya was consolidated into seven volumes.

 Death

-Jagayya died on 5 March 2004 in Chennai, Tamilnadu.
+Due to complications after a hip replacement surgery, Jaggayya died on 5 March 2004 at Chennai, Tamilnadu.